Do you feel anxious or fearful about your dental care? Are you avoiding the dentist due to your dental anxiety and fear?

 IV Sedation for Dentistry

-IV Sedation: what to expect
+IV Sedation: What to Expect

 If you are receiving IV sedation for your procedure, we will provide preparation instructions to ensure a safe experience.
 These will include:

-- We recommend wearing loose fitting clothing for maximum comfort and ease of movement after your procedure.
+- We recommend wearing loose-fitting clothing for maximum comfort and ease of movement after your procedure.

 - Alert our staff if you develop a cold or do not feel well the day before or the day of your procedure.